Baton Rouge's #1 lifestyle magazine since 2005

 How Nick Storz made the transition from LSU baseball to full-time football

-After three seasons as a pitcher for LSU’s baseball program, Nick Storz made the tough decision to leave the pitcher’s mound behind and put all his focus into Tigers football.
+After three seasons as a pitcher for LSU’s baseball program, Nick Storz made the tough decision to leave the pitcher’s mound behind and pour all of his focus into LSU football.

-Storz already has one season of LSU football under his belt, having joined the team in summer 2020 as a tight end, the same position he played in high school.
-He played in all 10 games of the 2020 season as a member of the punt coverage unit, and he appeared in the starting offensive lineup for the final bout of the season against Ole Miss.
+Storz already had one season of LSU football under his belt, having joined the team in summer 2020 as a tight end, the same position he played in high school.
+He played in all 10 games of the 2020 season as a member of the punt coverage unit, and he was in the starting offensive lineup for the final bout of the season against Ole Miss.

 Storz played in all 10 games of the 2020 season as a member of the punt coverage unit, and he appeared in the starting offensive lineup for the final bout of the season against Ole Miss.
 Photo by Gus Stark / Courtesy LSU Athletics